misanthropic-codes/Campus-Connect/README.md

 # Campus Connect

-This Project is hosted on - https://c-taskboard.web.app/
+This Project is hosted on - https://c-taskboard.web.app/ (Not updated to latest Release yet To run the bug FREE App do local installation)

 Campus Connect is a collaborative task management platform built using React and Firebase.
 Designed for campus communities, it allows users to post, accept, and manage tasks with real-time updates, secure authentication, and a modern, responsive design.